 How does the audit programme work?

 Fill in this simple enquiry form.
 It will ask you for some basic information so that we can get a sense of your church's activities and needs.
-How big is your church?
-How often is it used?
-What kind of heating system do you currently have?
-Roughly how much do you spend on energy?
+We can then determine the best type of advice for your church, whether that’s an on-site energy audit, a phone/online audit, or general guidance.

 What will this cost?

-For on-site audits in 2022, your church pays £150 and the diocese pays the rest of the cost.
+For on-site audits, churches currently pay £150 and the diocese pays the rest of the cost.
 You can also receive an implementation grant of up to £300.

-For telephone or video consultations in 2022, your church pays £60 and the diocese pays the rest of the cost.
+For telephone or video consultations, churches currently pay £60 and the diocese pays the rest of the cost.
 You can also receive an implementation grant of up to £120.

 If you have questions or would like to find our more, email firstname.lastname@example.org.